fajieyuan/SIGIR2020_peterrec/README.md

                         help='data path')
     model_para = {
         'item_size': len(items),
-        'dilated_channels': 256,
+        'dilated_channels': 64, # in the paper we use 256, 64 is okay for our dataset
         'dilations': [1,4,1,4,1,4,1,4,],
         'kernel_size': 3,
         'learning_rate':0.001,
         'batch_size':16,# you can try 32, 64, 128, 256, etc.
-        'iterations':100, #you can stop it once converged 'is_negsample':True #False denotes no negative sampling
+        'iterations':5, #you can stop it once converged 'is_negsample':True #False denotes no negative sampling
     }